Meghan, Duchess of Sussex: Further career and investments

 In October 2021, Meghan and Harry announced their partnership with Ethic, a sustainable investment firm based in New York City, which also manages the couple's investments.
 According to state filings from Delaware, where the couple's Archewell foundation is registered, Meghan and Harry incorporated 11 companies and a trust beginning in early 2020 which include Orinoco Publishing LLC and Peca Publishing LLC to hold the rights for their books as well as Cobblestone Lane LLC and IPHW LLC which are holders of their foundation's logos.
 Frim Fram Inc., which ran The Tig, had been registered earlier as a new corporation in Delaware in December 2019.

 Harry & Meghan, a docuseries about the couple directed by Liz Garbus, was produced by Netflix and the couple's Archewell Productions and premiered on December 8, 2022.
 The series received mixed reviews.
-In April 2023, it was announced that she had signed with talent agency WME, which would represent Archewell as well.
+In April 2023, it was announced that she had signed with talent agency WME, which would represent Archewell as well, although by 2025 Ari Emanuel had stopped representing her personally.

 In March 2024, Meghan launched the lifestyle and cooking brand American Riviera Orchard, which was later renamed As Ever.
 In April 2024, it was announced that Archewell Productions was collaborating with Netflix to produce two new shows on lifestyle and on polo, respectively.
 Later in August, it was revealed that she had invested in the handbag brand Cesta Collective, which sold handwoven basket bags prepared by a group of women in Rwanda that were then completed in Italy.
 In November of the same year she invested in the haircare line Highbrow Hippie.
 Her lifestyle series, With Love, Meghan premiered on Netflix in March 2025.
 In August 2025, Archewell Productions renewed its partnership with Netflix under a multi-year first-look deal, which included plans for a holiday special of With Love, Meghan, as well as further development of the As Ever brand and other documentary and scripted projects.
 On August 26, 2025, the second season of With Love, Meghan was released.
+In March 2026, it was announced that Netflix would be ending their partnership with As Ever and the brand would evolve independently.

 In March 2025, it was announced that Meghan would host a second podcast series, Confessions of a Female Founder, with Lemonada Media.
 Between March and September 2025, she ran an online site via ShopMy, which allows content creators to share links to their favorite items while earning revenue through commissions.
+In April 2026, she joined the AI-powered fashion discovery platform OneOff as an investor and participant.
+The commercialization of outfits worn to certain public engagements such as hospital visits reportedly "caused considerable concern" among palace staff.
+That same month, she appeared as a guest judge on the 18th season of MasterChef Australia.
+In July 2026, she received her first Daytime Emmy Award nomination in the Outstanding Lifestyle Program category as one of the executive producers of With Love, Meghan.